rails/rails/guides/source/contributing_to_ruby_on_rails.md

 Note that translations are not submitted to the Rails repository.
 As detailed above, your work happens in a fork.
 This is so because in practice documentation maintenance via patches is only sustainable in English.

-To generate the guides in HTML format cd into the *guides* directory then run (eg. for it-IT):
+To generate the guides in HTML format cd into the *guides* directory then run (e.g. for it-IT):

 ```bash
 $ bundle install